Liangerty/OpenSTC/README.md

 The code is based on finite difference method and structured grid.
 The Navier-Stokes equations with species conservation equations are solved on curvilinear coordinates.

-- Turbulent simulations: Laminar
+- Turbulent simulations: Laminar / RANS
-- RANS model: None
+- RANS model: k-$\omega$ SST
 - Mixture model: Air(single species) / Mixture(given in CHEMKIN form)
 - Combustion model: None
-- Boundary conditions: Supersonic inlet / Supersonic outlet / No-slip wall
+- Boundary conditions: Supersonic inlet / Supersonic outlet / No-slip wall / Symmetry

 Numerical methods:

 - Inviscid flux: AUSM+
 - Viscous flux: 2nd-order central difference
-- Temporal scheme: Explicit Euler
+- Temporal scheme: Explicit Euler / DPLUR
 - Stiff chemistry: None

 About the interface:

 - Grid: Plot3D with a little variation (The code to generate readable grid for this program can be acquired by emailing me.
 And the interface would be generalized later to avoid such transforming requirements.)
 - Output: Tecplot file in `.plt` format.
-- Parallelization: Serial only.
+- Parallelization: MPI support(a CUDA-aware MPI is required).
 - Continue from a previous simulation: The program can be started from a previous result if the grid is not changed and the flowfield info is given.
 We can continue solving with a completely identical setup, or with a changed setup.
 For example, we can continue computing from a simulation with less species to a simualtion with more species, from laminar to turbulent state, from pure mixing case to combustion case, etc.
 - Chemistry: CHEMKIN format
 - Setups: Txt files to be editted.